TEHIK-EE/ig-encounter-episode-condition/input/pagecontent/index.md

 Please follow the same structure when adding new files.

 **input/pagecontent** folder contains markdown files which are used to generate the website pages.
-Menu and pages are defined in **sushi-config.yaml** file.
+Menu and page name mappings are defined in **sushi-config.yaml** file.

 [//]: # (REMOVE_ME: Needed only for this specific IG starter)
 ### Build and deploy

-Building and deploying information is located in GitHub project README file.
+Building and deploying information is located in [GitHub](https://github.com/TEHIK-EE/ig-ee-starter) project [README](https://github.com/TEHIK-EE/ig-ee-starter/blob/main/README.md) file.